Capstone-Projects-2024-Spring/project-intelligest-smart-home/documentation/docs/system-architecture/development-environment.md

 ### Image Detection Models

-Teachable Machine will be used to create a base model for hand gesture detection using Tensorflow Lite.
+Mediapipe model is used for hand gesture detection.

 OpenCV will be utilized for movement detection and hand isolation models.